How the Workers’ Compensation Legal Process Works in New Mexico: What to Expect After Filing a Claim

 Once the RR is issued, each party has 30 days to accept or reject it:

-If both sides accept, the RR becomes binding.
+• If both sides accept, the RR becomes binding and enforceable by the WCA.

-If either side rejects, the RR is void and the case proceeds to trial.
+• If either side rejects, the RR is of no effect and the case proceeds to trial.

 Going to Trial

 If the case isn’t settled through mediation, it will be assigned to a Workers’ Compensation Judge for a formal hearing.
 This is not a quick process.
 It can take six to nine months to get a trial date.
-Including the initial mediation timeline and RR review period, it can take a year or more to receive a final decision.
+Including the initial mediation timeline and RR review period, it can take a year or more to receive a final decision if a case goes to trial.

 Throughout this time, our team stays in close contact with you, keeping you informed and prepared for each step.